terence410/ts-datastore-orm/README.md

 # Feature
 - Covering all features of datastore: query, transaction, ancestor, index, allocateIds, namespace, etc..
 - Simple class structure using typescript decorator.
 (Very similar to [type-orm](https://www.npmjs.com/package/typeorm))
-- Support default values.
-This will be useful if you decided to add extra columns to an entity.
+- Support default values and variable casting.
+This will be useful if you decided to add/modify columns to an entity.
 - Provide execution time for every request.
 It only take up around 0.3s for 1 million measurements.
+- Switching the namespace of entity easily.
 - LockHelper: Simple but robust distributed lock for atomic updates.
 Useful for small to medium server without worry of scaling.

 # Project Setup